xgaoo/scLNC/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of scLNC is to investigate lncRNA function in single-cell RNA-seq.
+The goal of scLNC is to investigate lncRNA functions in single-cell RNA-seq.

 ## Installation